adap/flower/doc/source/quickstart_mxnet.rst

 After defining the training and testing of a MXNet machine learning model, we use these functions to implement a Flower client.

-The Flower clients will use a simple Sequential model:
+Our Flower clients will use a simple :code:`Sequential` model:

 .. code-block:: python